Renault Clio review - MPG, CO2 and running costs

 The 89bhp TCe 90 version sits in groups 9 or 10 depending on spec, while the most powerful E-Tech hybrid with 138bhp is in group 12.
 In comparison, the 123bhp Ford Focus EcoBoost model in Active trim, sits in group 13.

-Our experts predict that the Renault Clio will retain about 39 to 45 per cent of its value after three years and 36,000 miles at trade-in time.
-By contrast, the Ford Fiesta is expected to hold on to around 37 to 49 per cent – a wider range that correlates to that car’s broader selection of models.
+Our experts predict that the Renault Clio will retain about 47 per cent of its value after three years and 36,000 miles, although the E-Tech hybrid versions look a stronger bet on the used market, holding on to around 54 per cent over the same period.

 In this review